 - satisfactory compliance with Australian law;

-The Occupational Trainee or Training and Research Sponsorship is approved by DIAC for a period of three years.
+The Occupational Trainee or Training and Research Sponsorship is approved by DIBP for a period of three years.
 To continue to provide training for trainees the sponsor will need to renew their sponsorship before the sponsorship approval period of three years expires.

 Eligibility for an Occupational Trainee Nomination